 Panel Business Development Manager

-Prior to joining NORC, Dan taught both Spanish and English-as-a-Foreign-Language and spent a year living and working in Madrid.
+Prior to joining NORC, Dan taught both Spanish and English-as-a-Foreign-Language, including time spent living and working in Madrid.
 He also served as a policy aide to former Vice Presidential candidate and current U.S. Senator Tim Kaine during his stint as Lieutenant Governor of Virginia.
 Dan is nearly fluent in Spanish and holds a B.A. in History from the University of Virginia.